 - Pathways and protocols that represent best clinical practices tested and standardized at Mayo.

-At Mayo Clinic, collaborative activities are led by the Mayo Clinic Kern Center for the Science of Health Care Delivery.
+At Mayo Clinic, the Mayo Clinic Kern Center for the Science of Health Care Delivery leads collaborative activities.

 Mayo Clinic researchers use the OptumLabs Data Warehouse to investigate a wide range of health care concerns, including: